TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/dpl/CycleCountP.md

   i.e max time duration that can be measured will be limited to 0xFFFFFFFF CPU  cycles, i.e few seconds only.
 - This API is meant to used for very fine, short duration measurements.
 To measure longer durations use \ref ClockP_getTimeUsec() from \ref KERNEL_DPL_CLOCK_PAGE module.
+- Cortex A53 and TI C75 have 64b counter, so use CycleCounterP_getCount64().
+The CycleCounterP_getCount32()
+API typecasts 64b value to 32b value for these cores.

 ## Example Usage